Rhipicephalus microplus: Distribution

 Rhipicephalus microplus was originally found in the tropical and sub-tropical forests of India.
-However, due to the centuries-long movement of cattle around Europe, R. microplus has dramatically spread from its original range, making it to the United States between 4 and 5 centuries ago.
+However, due to the centuries-long movement of cattle around Europe, R. microplus has dramatically spread from its original range, making it to the United States between four and five centuries ago.
 R. microplus is generally found between 32°N and 32°S, a region strongly overlapping with major cattle breeding countries and territories.

 Nearly a cosmopolitan species, Asian blue tick is found specifically in Costa Rica, Anguilla, Antigua and Barbuda, Brazil, Bahamas, Barbados, Belize, Bolivia, Argentina, Colombia, Cote D'Ivoire, Cuba, Dominica, Ecuador, El Salvador, Ethiopia, French Guiana, Guadeloupe, Guam, Guatemala, Guyana, Honduras, India, Indonesia, Jamaica, Libya, Madagascar, Malawi, Martinique, Mexico, Montserrat, Mozambique, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, South Africa, Sri Lanka, Suriname, Tanzania, Trinidad and Tobago, Uganda, Uruguay, Venezuela, Vietnam, Virgin Islands (U.S.), Zambia and Zimbabwe.

 Tick populations in Australia once thought to belong to R. microplus are now recognized to belong to R. australis, which was reinstated as a sibling species of R. microplus in 2012.

 Having formerly been present in the United States, it has since been eradicated there, except for sporadic occurrences in a buffer zone along the Mexican border.

 In Louisiana, Governor Ruffin Pleasant in 1917 signed legislation sponsored by freshman State Senator Norris C. Williamson of East Carroll Parish to authorize state funding to eradicate the cattle tick.

+Climate change

+Some veterinary science research suggests that R. microplus could become established in the currently temperate countries once their autumns and winters become warmer by about 2-2.75 C-change.

 Life cycle

 The life cycle of R. microplus has been examined under laboratory conditions using rabbit hosts.
 The average life cycle was determined to be approximately 65 days.
-The life cycle begins with an adult female which feeds for approximately 7 days before entering a 4 day pre-oviposition period.
+The life cycle begins with an adult female which feeds for approximately seven days before entering a four-day pre-oviposition period.
 During pre-oviposition a female will mate with any and all males who present themselves.
 The female tick then spends 8.6 days in oviposition, during which time she will lay her eggs.
 On average, each female lays about 1450 eggs per brood.
 The eggs take about 21 days to hatch.
 Approximately 83.5% will survive to hatch into a free-living larval stage which lasts for 3.5 days.
-The larvae have their first feeding at this time, and their first molt 8 days later.
+The larvae have their first feeding at this time, and their first molt eight days later.
 At this point, the larvae have become nymphs.
 They will feed for 11 days before becoming adults.